Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: In-Depth Look at Inner Well-Posedness

 The proof of Theorem~\ref{thrm:nomiwp} is postponed until the end of the section, as it is a special case of the upcoming Theorem~\ref{thrm:nomiwppert}.
 For the time being, we note that while some of the sufficient conditions outlined for nominal inner well-posedness are also necessary, the same cannot be said of others.
 In particular, inner semicontinuity of the jump map and the restricted jump map need not be true at points where flows are possible.

-\begin{prop}[Necessary Conditions] Given a nominally inner well-posed hybrid system~$\HS$ with data~$(C,F,D,G)$, let~$\widetilde{C}$ be the set of all points where flows are possible.
-Then,~\ref{item:N1}-\ref{item:N4} and the following holds: \begin{enumerate}[label={(B')},leftmargin=*] \item for every~$x\in D\cap \closure(D\backslash\widetilde{C})$, the jump map~$G$ and the mapping~$\widetilde{G}$ in~\eqref{eq:restrict} are inner semicontinuous at~$x$ relative to~$D\backslash\widetilde{C}$. \end{enumerate} \end{prop} \begin{pf} Let~$x$ be a solution of~$\HS$ such that~\ref{item:star} holds.
+\begin{thm}[Necessary Conditions] Given a nominally inner well-posed hybrid system~$\HS$ with data~$(C,F,D,G)$, let~$\widetilde{C}$ be the set of all points where flows are possible.
+Then,~\ref{item:N1}-\ref{item:N4} and the following hold: \begin{enumerate}[label={(B\arabic*')},leftmargin=*] \item for every~$x\in D\cap \closure(D\backslash\widetilde{C})$, the jump map~$G$ is inner semicontinuous at~$x$ relative to~$D\backslash\widetilde{C}$. \item for every~$x\in D\cap \closure(D\backslash\widetilde{C})$, the mapping~$\widetilde{G}$ in~\eqref{eq:restrict} is inner semicontinuous at~$x$ relative to~$D\backslash\widetilde{C}$. \end{enumerate} \end{thm} \NotForAuto{ \begin{pf} Let~$x$ be a solution of~$\HS$ such that~\ref{item:star} holds.
 Necessity of~\ref{item:N1} and~\ref{item:N3} follow by assuming~$x$ to be continuous and noting that the sequence~$\{x_{i}\}_{i=0}^{\infty}$ in~\ref{item:star} would then have to be continuous for large~$i$ by Lemma~\ref{lem:term}.
 Similar arguments show necessity of~\ref{item:N4} by letting~$x$ to be a solution that begins with a flow, jumps once, and then terminates.
 Now let~$x$ be a solution that begins with a jump.
 Then,~\ref{item:N2} follows directly, and assuming the sequence~$\{\xi_{i}\}_{i=0}^{\infty}$ in~\ref{item:star} is in~$D\backslash\widetilde{C}$, inner semicontinuity of~$G$ in \ref{item:N5'} follows due to flows not being possible on~$D\backslash\widetilde{C}$.
-Further assuming~$x(0,1)\in\widetilde{C}\cup D$ and that~$x$ either flows or jumps after the first jump , inner semicontinuity of~$\widetilde{G}$ follows by a simple contradiction argument. \end{pf}
+Further assuming~$x(0,1)\in\widetilde{C}\cup D$ and that~$x$ either flows or jumps after the first jump, inner semicontinuity of~$\widetilde{G}$ follows by a simple contradiction argument. \end{pf} }

+\OnlyForAuto{See~\cite{arxiv} for a proof.} Roughly speaking, nominal inner well-posedness under~\ref{item:N1}-\ref{item:N4} can be guaranteed if every jump from a point~$\xi$ can be approximated either by another jump, or by a solution that flows for a short duration of time before jumping.